 I enjoyed my stay in the good-size self-catered cottages which include towels and bedding.
 It’s a family run business, and the owners are amicable and helpful!

 I alternated between eating at the cafe-restaurant at the Nuorgam Holiday Centre.
 Hanging out here to read while sipping mugs of strong coffee, and cooking in my cottage.
 There are two grocery stores nearby.

-My EPIC trip didn’t have the ending I had pictured.
+My EPIC trip cycling the EuroVelo 13 didn’t have the ending I had pictured.
 In which after 19 days of cycling I would imagine a crowd cheering me to the finish line.

 Instead, my adventure had an anti-climatic ending.
-Having to be picked up and dropped off at my end point.
+I was picked up and dropped off at my endpoint.

 That didn’t deserve a cheer in my book.
 On the other hand, that’s what adventure is.
 You never know what’s going to happen along the way, or how it’s going to end.

 I’m happy mine ended meeting a new friend and reminding me of the kindness of strangers.
 Besides, I still cycled 1350 km – my longest cycling trip by far.
-And a reason to proud!
+Doing the Eurovelo 13 was a reason to be proud of myself!

-Note: My epic cycling the EV 13, The Iron Curtain Trail through Finland was made possible from Visit Finland and the EV 13 Finland.
+Note: My epic cycling the EuroVelo 13, The Iron Curtain Trail through Finland was made possible from Visit Finland and EV 13 Finland.
 As always, all opinions are my own!